IBE160/SG-Lotte/docs/epics.md

 ---

-## Epic 1: First Plan & Foundation
+### Epic 1: First Plan & Foundation

 As a new user, I can sign up, set my core goals, and get my first personalized workout and meal plan within minutes, so I can start my health journey immediately.

+**Note on Foundational Stories (1.1, 1.2, 1.5):** While the general principle is to create vertically sliced stories, these initial stories are intentionally horizontal to establish the core technical infrastructure and basic UI scaffolding.
+This foundational work is critical for enabling subsequent vertical slices and is aligned with Epic 1's objective of setting up the project's foundation.

 ### Story 1.1: Backend & Database Setup